tavinathanson/imgtsero/README.md

 - Example: A203 and A210 are splits of the broad antigen A2

 **Parameters:**
-- `include_broad=True`: When converting from broad antigen to molecular, include alleles from all split antigens
+- `expand_splits=True`: When converting from broad antigen to molecular, include alleles from all split antigens
-- `prefer_broad=True`: When converting from molecular to serological, return the broad antigen instead of split
+- `return_broad=True`: When converting from molecular to serological, return the broad antigen instead of split

 **Examples:**
 ```python